PeeK1e/kubeadm-upgrade/README.md

 # Kubeadm Upgrade

+⚠ **Kubernetes 1.30 is not yet supported, since there are some changes in the kubeadm upgrade steps** ⚠

 You can upgrade your kubeadm, cri-o, Debian 11/12 based kubernetes cluster with this ansible script

 <img src="./res/me_upgrading_the_cluster.png" alt="people praying to a server rack" width="200"/>